nyno-kb/python-101/setup.md

 <br/><br/>

 > ## Tip
->If PIP was not installed together with Python follow these steps.
+>If pip was not installed together with Python follow these steps.
 In the example we write `pip3` and `python3` - but you may also use `pip` or `python`.
 If one does not work, try the other.
-> 1. Check if you have PIP installed	by typing the following into the Terminal/PowerShell
+> 1. Check if you have pip installed	by typing the following into the Terminal/PowerShell
 >~~~
 >pip3 --version
 >~~~
 >{: .python}
->This returns the version of PIP you have it installed.\
+>This returns the version of pip you have it installed.\
->In case the command does not return a PIP version you need to do the following:
+>In case the command does not return a pip version you need to do the following:
-> 2. Use ensurepip to install PIP from Python.
+> 2. Use ensurepip to install pip from Python.
 Type the following in your Terminal/PowerShell
 >~~~
 >python3 -m ensurepip
 >~~~
 >{: .python}
->This command will install PIP.
+>This command will install pip.
 Afterwards you can check by runnung the `pip3 --version` command.
+>Now you can return to the installation of Jupyter Lab through pip.
 {: .callout}